tjmahr/dissertation/docs/19-h-check.md

 among words as a consequence of learning more and more words.**

 Yes.
-The advantage of the phonological competitor and semantic competitor over the unrelated word with development.
+The advantage of the phonological competitor and semantic competitor over the unrelated word increased with development.

 \bigskip\smallskip